Click the job number in a line item to see detailed information about that Job. See Viewing Job Details.

 |Resolved||Indicates a Resolved issue.|

-|Closed||Issue is closed.|
+|Closed||Issue is closed.

 Updating Job Issue Status

-Self-service implementation users can update the status of an issue from the Issue tab on the Job Details page.
+Users who manage their own issues can update the status of an issue from the Issue tab on the Job Details page.

 Viewing Job Details